roshancl415/project-portfolio/README.md

 # Roshan's Project Portfolio

 This repository hosts the source code for my personal portfolio website.
-The website is deployed on GitHub Pages and serves as a showcase for projects I have completed.
+The website is deployed on GitHub Pages and serves as a showcase for the projects I have completed.

 ## Live Demo
 [View the Live Website](https://roshancl415.github.io/project-portfolio/HomePage.html)